vedderb/rise_sdvp/Linux/PI/Qt/README.md

 ## Setting up your system to cross compile for Raspberry Pi
 This guide is a modified version of Qt's [official guide](https://wiki.qt.io/RaspberryPi2EGLFS).
 It has been tested with a Raspberry Pi 3 model B running Ubuntu Mate version 18.04 and Qt versions 5.9.1 and 5.12.0.

-1. Prepare the Raspberry Pi (do this step on the Raspberry Pi)
+1. Prepare the Raspberry Pi (do this step on the Raspberry Pi):

    a) Install dependencies for running Qt executables:
       ```